 While you do have to pay some fees for using a listing service, you get two benefits.
-First is visibility.
+The first is visibility.
 You’ll get your space in front of people looking for exactly what you’re offering.
 The other is payment processing.

 Neighbor.com offers an affordable way for people to self-store their belongings or vehicles.
 The website states they offer storage and parking spaces for half of what self-storage companies charge.

 Jennifer Walden, Director of Operations at WikiLawn, rents her shed out using Neighbor.
-Walden set her price at $50 a month and the renter pays Neighbor directly.
-After a 4.9% processing fee and $.30 cents for every payout, Walden gets paid the remainder through the platform.
+Walden set her price at $50 a month and the renter pays the Neighbor directly.
+After a 4.9% processing fee and .30 cents for every payout, Walden gets paid the remainder through the platform.

 It’s free to list your space on Neighbor.com.
 Hosts are protected by $1 million in liability insurance and are guaranteed a monthly payout while the storage space is occupied even if the renter stops paying.
 This is a sweet website that we love.

 ShareMySpace is a professional event venue rental website offering a simple way to find and book spaces and venues for work, events, art, sports, and more.
 It’s good for people who have non-residential space that can hold events like weddings and banquets.